 - Grated coconut- ½ cup

-- Wash the beetroot leaves taken in a strainer under running water.
+- Take the beetroot leaves in a strainer & rinse well under running water.
 Pat dry and roughly chop the leaves.

 - Place a pan over medium heat.

 - Add chana dal first, saute for a few seconds.

 - Add urad dal, saute till the dals turn golden in color.